 How much do I have to earn to pay income tax?

-You have to pay income tax on every dollar you earn over $18,200, known as your tax-free threshold.
-Earnings below that are tax free.
+You have to pay income tax on every dollar you earn over the tax-free threshold, which is $18,200 at the time of writing.
+If you earn less than $18,200, you won’t have to pay income tax.
 In addition to the rates in the table above, most taxpayers are also charged a Medicare levy of 2%.

 How much income tax do I need to pay?

 This will depend on factors such as your residency status, taxable income, and the tax rate and bracket that apply to you.
-When you complete a tax return, this will help the ATO tell you if you’ve paid too much or too little in tax.
+When you complete a tax return, the ATO will determine whether you’ve paid too much or too little in tax in a given year and either return the excess or ask you to pay more.
+If you’re an employee, it’s likely that your employer would have set aside a portion of your wages throughout the year to go towards income tax.

 What is a tax return?

-A tax return is a form you can complete online or by paper that details things such as your income, any tax you may have already paid and any deductions you’re claiming for the financial year.
-The form is submitted to the ATO so it can use the information to determine how much tax you should have paid.
-Your tax return can help make sure you get a refund if you’ve paid too much tax during the year, or let you know if you owe any extra tax to the ATO.
+A tax return is a form you can complete online or by paper that details things like your income, any tax you may have already paid, and any deductions you’re claiming for the financial year.
+The form is submitted to the ATO, which uses the information to determine how much tax you should have paid.
+Your tax return can help make sure you get a refund if you’ve paid too much tax during the year or let you know if you owe any extra tax.

 Do I need to do a tax return?

-The ATO says there are several reasons why you may need to do a tax return.
-For example, if you’ve earned more than the tax-free threshold and had tax deducted from any of your income, had $1 or more of foreign income, pay or receive child support, or had business or investment income.
-Seek professional tax advice if you’re not sure whether you should lodge a return, or you can use the ATO’s online tool: Do I need to lodge a tax return?.
+The ATO says there are several reasons why you may need to submit a tax return.
+For example, if you’ve earned more than the tax-free threshold and had tax deducted from any of your income, earned any foreign income, pay or receive child support, or had business or investment income.
+Seek professional tax advice if you’re not sure whether you should lodge a return, or you can use the ATO’s online tool: Do I need to lodge a tax return?

-There are a number of ways you can lodge a tax return.
-You can lodge one online with the ATO via the myGov portal or through a tax agent.
+You can lodge a tax return online with the ATO via the myGov portal or through a tax agent.
 It’s also possible to lodge a return via a paper form but this process may take longer.
 The ATO generally prefers to deliver refunds electronically and will only make payments into Australian bank accounts.

 How much tax will I get back?

 You may or may not get some money back after completing and lodging your tax return.
-Your income tax bracket and rate applicable for the financial year, as well as any tax deductions for apply for, are considered as part of your tax assessment, and whether or not you’re eligible for a tax refund.
+Your income tax bracket applicable for the financial year, as well as any deductions you apply for, are considered as part of your tax assessment.
+This assessment determines whether or not you’re eligible for a tax refund.

 What can I do to boost my tax return?